-3. Policy Development
+3. Policy development

-This policy has been developed in consultation with staff, pupils and parents.
+This policy has been developed in consultation with staff, pupils and parents and each school has completed their own consultation process.
 The consultation and policy development process involved the following steps:

-- Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - 2.
+- 1. Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - 2.
 Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
-Parent/stakeholder all parents/carers are able to comment or contribute to the policy - 4.
+Parent/stakeholder consultation parents and any interested parties were invited to consultation on the policy - 4.
 Pupil consultation we investigated what exactly pupils want from their RSE - 5.
-Ratification once amendments were made, the policy was shared and ratified https://www.stivesschool.net/web/policies/630696
+Ratification once amendments were made, the policy was shared and ratified

-Parents and carers are informed about the policy through the school website, which has all school policies listed:
+Parents and carers are informed about the policy through the school websites, which have all school policies listed: